You are hereSoil vs Hydroponics: Growing Cannabis

 - Total control over nutrient levels

-- Faster harvest (by providing optimum growing conditions, plants grow faster allowing you to shave up to 2 weeks off the vegetative stage)
+- Faster harvest (you can shave up to 2 weeks off the vegetative stage)

 - Less likely to suffer from weeds, soil-born diseases or pests